 Apply for a business license

 Contact your local municipal office to determine whether you need a Business License.

-BizPaL is a free online service that provides information on the permits and licences you may need, from all levels of government, to start and grow your business in Manitoba.
-Visit BizPaL now.
+BizPaL (Business Permits and Licences) is a free online tool that provides information on the permits and licences you may need, from all levels of government, to start and grow your business in Manitoba.
+Visit BizPaL now!

 City of Winnipeg, License Branch

 Winnipeg, MB, R3B 3N8 (corner of Main Street and McDermot Avenue)